-The first step to finding the perfect living situation for your loved one is to decide what type of residential care facility is the best fit.
+The first step to finding the best senior housing for your loved one is to understand what type of care facility is the best fit.
 There are six main types of residential elder care options:

 Independent living facilities are ofen the best senior housing options for active adults who want built-in community without giving up their privacy.
 Most feature studio or multi-bedroom apartments with kitchens so residents can stay independent as long as possible.

 Continuing care retirement communities, or CCRCs, are best for those seeking a continuum of care from independent living to skilled nursing, all in one location.
 CCRCs generally have studio or multi-bedroom apartments for their most independent residents and private or shared rooms for residents who need more care.

 Board and care facilities, also known as care homes, are best for those who can't live independently due to physical or mental disabilities but who don't require fulltime skilled nursing care.
 They feature private or semi-private rooms in a complex (often a large home) that usually provides communal dining.

 Skilled nursing facilities, also called nursing homes, are residential care facilities that are best for those with illnesses or mental conditions requiring fulltime monitoring and medical care.
 Most skilled nursing residents live in semi-private rooms, and meals are generally provided.